πŸ”„

 The Overs.Balls Notation

-Cricket uses a special notation where the number after the decimal point represents balls, not a fraction of an over.
-This is important:
+Cricket uses a special notation where the number after the decimal point represents balls, not a fraction:

 • 10.0 = 10 overs, 0 balls = 60 balls